DigitalMomentum/umbraco-component-examples/README.md

 ## Backoffice Coponents

 ### Content Listviews
-- [Thumbnail List View](ContentListViews/ThumbnailListView) : This displays a thumbnail, name and price for each child item in a list view
+- [Thumbnail List View](ContentListViews/ThumbnailListView) : This displays a thumbnail, name and price for each child item in a list view.

 ### Imaging Components
- - [Restrict Max Image Width](Imaging/RestrictMaxImageWidth) : Code to testrict the size of all uploaded images to the meda section.
-Useful for when clients upload massive size images, and you want to set the maximum size to somthing more appropriate
+ - [Restrict Max Image Width](Imaging/RestrictMaxImageWidth) : Code to restrict the size of all uploaded images to the meda section.
+Useful for when clients upload massive size images, and you want to set the maximum size to somthing more appropriate.

 # Contributing